prosopo/captcha/README.md

 Sign up at [Prosopo](https://prosopo.io/#signup) to get your sitekey today.
 You need a sitekey to use this library.

-# Implementation
+# Configuration

 Prosopo captcha can be easily implemented in your application via a script tag or a React component.

 ## Add the Procaptcha Widget to your Web page via a script tag

-Procaptcha requires two small pieces of client side code to render a captcha widget on an HTML page.
 First, you must include the Procaptcha JavaScript resource somewhere in your HTML page.
 The `<script>` must be loaded via HTTPS and can be placed anywhere on the page.
-Inside the <head> tag or immediately after the .procaptcha container are both fine.
+Inside the <head> tag or immediately after the `.procaptcha` container are both fine.

 ```html

 <script src="https://prosopo.io/js/procaptcha.bundle.js" async defer></script>
 ```

+Now, you can either render the Procaptcha widget implicitly or explicitly.

+### Implicit Rendering Using `.procaptcha` Container

-Second, you must add an empty DOM container where the Procaptcha widget will be inserted automatically.
-The container is typically a <div> (but can be any element) and must have class `procaptcha` and a `data-sitekey` attribute set to your public site key.
+Add an empty DOM container where the Procaptcha widget will be inserted automatically.
+The container is typically a `<div>` (but can be any element) and must have class `procaptcha` and a `data-sitekey` attribute set to your public site key.